Kau High and Pahala Elementary School: History

-Pāhala High and Elementary School was started in 1881 for students of the rural Pāhala sugar community.
+Pāhala High and Elementary School was started on June 11, 1881, for students of the rural Pāhala sugar community.
 The high school was established with a middle school and an elementary school.
+The original students were of Native Hawaiian, European, East Asian, and Pacific islander ancestries.

 The original buildings on campus are still in use, including the main high school building, two other high school buildings, the gymnasium, the elementary school buildings and cafeteria.
 The H building and the G building are the original school buildings, dating back to 1881.
 In 1940, the school was renamed Kaʻū High and Pāhala Elementary School due to the drop in enrollment at Naalehu, which once had a high school.
 Kaʻū High and Pāhala Elementary School has one feeder school, Naalehu Elementary School, located in Naalehu, Hawaii, 13 miles south.
+In the 2009-2010 school year, Naalehu Elementary School closed its middle school campus, making Kaʻu Intermediate the only middle school in the complex.

 In 1881, the H and G buildings were built on campus.
 In 1909, the gymnasium and both elementary school buildings were constructed just south of the H and G buildings.
 A year later the main high school/administration building was completed along with a new athletic field in front of the school.
 A pool was constructed adjacent to the gymnasium in 1968.
 No new buildings were built on the campus until 1977, when the M building was completed.
 In 1980, a new Physical Education building with locker rooms (N building), along with a new lighted athletic field, was constructed.
 In 1982 the Agriculture building (I building) was completed.
 In 1991, the Industrial Arts building (Q building) was completed.
 The last building constructed is the F building, which was completed in 1999.

-The school remains rural, with a student body of around 800.
+James Y. S. Kim had been principal of this school, but in 1971 he moved to another school, and Yoshio Nekoba became the principal.

-In 2012, the County of Hawaiʻi began construction on a $17 million, 35,000 ft², Shelter and Gymnasium, on State-owned land previously used for athletic purposes.
+In 2012, the County of Hawaiʻi began construction on a $17 million, 35,000 ft², shelter and gymnasium.
+The building was constructed on State-owned land previously used for athletic purposes.
 The new gymnasium opened in 2014.
-It seats 700, and serves as both a high school and community sports facility and a disaster shelter, during earthquakes, tsunamis, or intensive vog levels.
+It seats 700 people, and serves as both a high school and community sports facility and a disaster shelter, during earthquakes, tsunamis, or intensive vog levels.